Updated: February 15, 2026

 The FDA's drug shortage database also reflects ongoing supply issues, though the situation is described as improving compared to the worst periods of 2023 and 2024.

-Brand-name Vyvanse from Takeda is generally more available than generic versions, but its higher cost ($300 to $400 per month without insurance) puts it out of reach for many patients.
+Brand-name Vyvanse from Takeda is generally more available than generic versions, but with its higher cost ($300 to $400 per month without insurance) and limited insurance coverage, it is unfortunately out of reach for many patients.

 The shortage is driven by several overlapping factors that have persisted since late 2022:

 ADHD diagnoses have continued to climb, particularly among adults.
 The increased awareness sparked by the pandemic, combined with expanded telehealth access for mental health evaluations, has led to a sustained increase in stimulant prescriptions.
-Lisdexamfetamine is one of the most prescribed ADHD medications in the U.S.
+As Lisdexamfetamine is one of the most prescribed ADHD medications in the U.S, the surge in demand has driven up the difficulty of locating Lisdexamfetamine in stock significantly over the last few years.

 As a Schedule II controlled substance, Lisdexamfetamine production is capped by DEA quotas.
 The good news: the DEA raised the aggregate production quota by approximately 24% in September 2025 and approved further increases of up to 25% for 2026.
 The bad news: it takes months for manufacturers to convert higher quotas into finished pills on pharmacy shelves.